 Niniane Kelley is a fine art photographer living and working in San Francisco and Lake County, California.
 A native of the Bay Area, she is a San Jose State University graduate, earning a BFA in Photography in 2008.

 Drawn to photography for both the immediacy of the image making process and the intrinsic alchemy of the darkroom ritual, she crafts the majority of her imagery using traditional 19th century processes which give each piece its own unique character.

-In addition to producing photographic images, Kelley is also extensively involved in alternative processes education and research.
-Often teaching workshops in the Bay Area and surrounding environs.
+In addition to producing photographic images, Kelley is also involved in alternative processes education and research, often teaching workshops in the Bay Area and surrounding environs.
 After many years working in the fine-art gallery world she went on to become manager and photographer at San Francisco’s tintype portrait studio, Photobooth.
 She is currently a writer and curator for Analog Forever Magazine.